signalfx/signalfx-agent/README.md

 agent.

 ### Windows
-On Windows the agent will log to the console when executed directly in a shell.
+On Windows, the agent will log to the console when executed directly in a shell.
-If the agent is configured as a windows service log events will be logged to the Windows Event Log.
+If the agent is configured as a windows service, log events will be logged to the Windows Event Log.
 Use the Event Viewer application to read the logs.
 The Event Viewer is located under `Start > Administrative Tools > Event Viewer`.
 You can see logged events from the agent service under `Windows Logs > Application`.